aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 ...
 dependencies:
   - name: chc-lib
-    version: 0.44.37
+    version: 0.44.38
     repository: https://aoksys-platform-engineering.github.io/helm-charts
-    # The "import-values" stanza is mandatory to not fail during templating due to missing default values.
+    # The "import-values" are mandatory
-    # Other predefined values are optional.
     import-values:
       - defaults
 ```

 # Values
-This section explains how to use the `values.yaml` to configure the provided templates.
+This section explains how to configure the templates that `chc-lib` provides.

 ## Dynamic values
 When `Goes through tpl`, `Values go through tpl` (or similar) is mentioned in the description of a value
-you can use helms templating syntax to dynamically compute the value when templates are rendered.
+you can use helms templating syntax to compute the value when templates are rendered.

 You need to make sure that computed values are quoted to be rendered correctly: